 This letter is optional but highly recommended, as it provides a summary of reunion events and records special memories for those who participated and those who could not attend.
 Your reunion scribe will have gathered the highlights of the weekend and should write a report for submission to the outgoing class president.
-This letter should be sent soon after Reunion as a broadcast email to those who have an active email address and in hard copy form to those who do not.
+This letter should be sent soon after Reunion as a broadcast email to those who have an active email address.